-A 3.8 mile loop hike into the ruins of Murphy Ranch – a small parcel of land with an almost legendary history.
+This 3.8 mile loop trail takes you down into the ruins of Murphy Ranch – a small parcel of land with an almost legendary history.
 This hike takes you from a popular fire road hike in view of the Pacific Ocean and peaks of the Santa Monica Mountains down long and winding sets of staircases to land that has been the home of Nazi sympathizers, an unusually uptight artists’ colony, and the Boy Scouts.
 This hike can be easy to moderate, depending on the season and your level of adventure.

 Note: Some of the buildings at Murphy Ranch have been demolished.
 Others are slated for near-future demolition and rangers may be patrolling handing out citations for those who trespass inside the buildings.
 Read more about the threats to this incredible unique hiking destination’s future here.